Jumio/mobile-react/README.md

 JumioMobileSDK.initBAMWithCustomization(<API_TOKEN>, <API_SECRET>, <DATACENTER>, {configuration}, {customization});
 ```

-You can find all the different customization options by following the [customization chapter](https://github.com/Jumio/mobile-cordova-pilot/blob/master/README.md#ios-1) of our Cordova plugin.
+You can find all the different customization options by following the [customization chapter](https://github.com/Jumio/mobile-cordova/blob/master/README.md#ios-1) of our Cordova plugin.

 ## Callbacks

 To get information about callbacks, please see the [callback chapter](https://github.com/Jumio/mobile-cordova/blob/master/README.md#callback) of our Cordova plugin.

+# Support

+## Contact

+If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
+The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
+Check it out at: https://support.jumio.com.

-# Copyright
+## Copyright

-© Jumio Corp.
+&copy; Jumio Corp.
 268 Lambert Avenue, Palo Alto, CA 94306